BertKoor/MetMavenKunJeAllesBouwen/markdown/content.md

 That's exactly what we're going to do, by creating a _parent_ pom file.

-In our main project we're going to refer to this parent project.
+In our MavenDemo project we're going to refer to this parent project.
 This parent project holds all the instructions how to build it, and the child project only needs to supply the needed properties to work with.